Commitment + Clinical Leadership = Better Outcomes

 Furthermore, drinking soda can increase your chance of getting type 2 diabetes by 20% and your risk for obesity by 27%.9

-Try reducing your sugary drinks for healthier counterparts.
+Try reducing your sugary drinks by exchanging them for healthier counterparts.
 You can replace your soda with homemade tea or coffee, which can give you health benefits without the added sugar.
 You can also try having sparkling water, which allows you to enjoy a carbonated beverage with less calories.

 Incorporate more Protein Into your Diet